shvkhzod/portfolio2/src/lib/books/books.md

 ## 2024

+### The Lily of The Valley
+Subtitle: Good writing style, but I didn't enjoy the plot.
+It is about how women sacrifice themselves for others
+Rating: 4/10

+### The Cat And Racket
+Category: Fiction
+Subtitle: Short story about simple and beautiful girl Augustine - who gets unlucky in marriage
+Rating: 9/10

 ### The Sense of Style: The Thinking Person's Guide in Writing
 Category: Writing
 Subtitle: List of recommendations for writing technical and Non-fiction things